Well, what do you know? Two recipes for the price of one! And since this blog is free, then you really do get a bargain, eh?

 1/4 cup water

-3 Tbsp apple cider vinegar or organic lemon juice (You may substitute 1 tsp vitamin C crystals.)
+3 Tbsp apple cider vinegar (or substitute organic lemon juice 1 tsp vitamin C crystals.)

 2 Tbsp oil (I recommend olive)